Pom Information

 Correct Pomeranian Tail

-The tail is a unique characteristic of the Pomeranian breed.
-The Pomeranian tail, or the plume is profusely covered with long, harsh, straight hair and should be carried high and flat over the back.
+The Pomeranian tail, or plume, is a unique characteristic of the breed.
+It is profusely covered with long, harsh, straight hair and should be carried high and flat over the back.

 The tail hair spreads out in a fan shape.
 Buttocks are well behind the root of the tail.
 If the tail is set high on the end of the backbone, it should not feel like a hard bone pressing into the palm when the palm is placed flat against the tail root.